6 Projects for Learning about Simple Machines

 W = Fd

 These simple machine projects show how the machine makes the work easier.
-Just think of all the examples before!
+Just think of all the examples of simple machines we talked about earlier!
 How difficult would it be to pull an elevator to the top of a building?
 It would be impossible for us to do it on our own.
-But with pulleys, it’s possible and makes the work easier.

-Use these project ideas as creative (and crafty) demonstrations of simple machines!
+Use these STEM project ideas as creative (and crafty) demonstrations of simple machines!
 They can be done in groups, or the teacher can use them as a demonstration for the class.
-They make a great activity at home too, for your future engineers who love building!

 6 Fun Simple Machine Projects